 Many people have unwanted hair.
 Your electrologist, in fact, has received many hours of electrolysis treatments.
-They have been in your situation and that is what makes them so compassionate about permanent hair removal.
-It seems there are more people who have unwanted hair than not.
+We have been in your situation and that is what makes us so compassionate about permanent hair removal..

-An endocrinologist (who is a hormone specialist) might be able to help you.
-A woman should get evaluated by a specialist anytime she is overweight, having difficulties losing weight, have no or irregular periods, or hair in a pattern area (like you described).
-Those are classic symptoms of Polycystic Ovary Syndrome (PCOS).
+An endocrinologist (a hormone specialist) might be able to help you.
+A woman should be evaluated by a specialist if she has excess facial and/or body hair, is overweight or having difficulties losing weight, or is experiencing irregular or no periods.
+These are classic symptoms of Polycystic Ovary Syndrome (PCOS).

-An electrologist cannot give you a diagnosis, but can recognize when something isn’t normal.
+An electrologist cannot give you a diagnosis, however we can recognize the symptoms.
 An electrologist can remove unwanted body and facial hair permanently if you do have PCOS.